eProsima/Fast-DDS-docs/docs/fastdds/transport/tcp/tls.rst

 The verification mode defines how the peer node will be verified.
 The following table describes the available verification options.
-Several verification options can be combined in the same :ref:`transport_tcp_transportDescriptor` using the :func:`add_verify_mode` member function.
+Several verification options can be combined in the same TransportDescriptor using the :func:`add_verify_mode` member function.

 +---------------------------------+-----------------------------------------------------------------------------------+